IntergalacticMicrosystems/SSDW/README.md

 ssdw.com runs on the vintage PC

-ssdw-send.py runs on the modern PC
+ssdw-send runs on the modern PC

 null modem cable between them

+**NEW:** ssdw-boot - bootstraps the ssdw.com file to a DOS PC over serial

 **On the modern PC you'll likely need Python 3.6+**